BestTimesToVisit.com Logo

 All Things to Do in Dubai, United Arab Emirates

-Sunrise Hot Air Balloon over the Desert
+Sunrise Hot Air Balloon Over the Desert

 activity

-Best time: Oct-Apr
+Best time: October-April

-Explore the Al Fahidi Historical Neighbourhood
+Wander Through Al Fahidi Historical Neighbourhood

 cultural

-A Culinary Journey Through Deira's Spice Souk
+Culinary Journey in Deira's Spice and Gold Souks

 food